bitflut/frrri/docs/ngxs-crud/recipes/population.md

 {% endtab %}
 {% endtabs %}

-Now if you want to display the user's name for every post in your list, you can use `populate()` to instruct the lyxs resolver to fetch every post's user.
+Now if you want to display the user's name for every post in your list, you can use `populate()` to instruct the frrri resolver to fetch every post's user.

 You can also fetch all comments for a post and then every user for every comment.